-- 1. ETS Proficiency Profile ETS Proficiency Profile, is a nationally standardized assessment of student academic achievement.
-The results of the ETS Proficiency Profile test provide the University with information relating to institutional effectiveness and may be used to compare student performance at Pfeiffer with student performance at other colleges with similar academic offerings and student populations in the Pfeiffer region and in the nation at large. - 2.
-SAT Verbal, SAT Writing, and High School GPA Item 2, the SAT scores and High School GPA, serve as a guideline for placement into the appropriate level writing course during the student's first year at Pfeiffer.
+- the ETS Proficiency Profile test provide the University with information relating to institutional effectiveness and may be used to compare student performance at Pfeiffer with student performance at other colleges with similar academic offerings and student populations in the Pfeiffer region and in the nation at large. - 2.
+SAT Verbal, SAT Writing, and High School GPA Item 2, the SAT scores and High School GPA, serve as a guideline for placement into the appropriate level writing course during the student's first year at Pfeiffer. - 3.
 In addition to these standardized tests, major field exams are administered for most majors near the end of the academic program.
 Praxis II exams serve as the major field exams for the Elementary Education and Special Education programs.